dstl/IES4/ies.md

 Examples include:
 - Having 'HIGH' confidence that Anne committed the murder.
-- Assessing a statement made in an internet article as with being true or false.
+- Assessing a statement made in an internet article as being true or false.
 - Assessing a house to having an energy performance of 'B'
 - Assessing the odds of England winning the World Cup as 20-1